 We want to help you make the most of your time here, and we expect you to make the Columbia Undergraduate Scholars Program a priority.
 Certain events are mandatory for first-year Scholars to enable you to experience the breadth of activities and events our office presents, and to develop new friendships with fellow Scholars, professionals, and the CUSP administration.

 Participating in the Scholars Program will broaden your horizons and challenge you to view the world in a new light.
 We offer ideas and issues you may not encounter in the classroom, and this element of your education - the exploration of current issues through an academic and intellectual lens - will serve you well in whatever field, discipline, or occupation you pursue.
 While participation in CUSP is a great honor (of which you should be proud), it is the intrinsic gains you reap from participating in it, which will be the most beneficial to you.
-You should take full advantage not only of the CUSP Speaker & Dinner Series, and the opportunity to be advised and mentored by the CUSP administration, but also of the tailor-made internships and research assistantships that the Office creates and implements especially for its Scholars.
+You should take full advantage not only of the CUSP Distinguished Speaker Series, and the opportunity to be advised and mentored by the CUSP administration, but also of the tailor-made internships and research assistantships that the Office creates and implements especially for its Scholars.

 CUSP Summer Enhancement Fellowships, Scholars Program